I've split the reviews into the different areas of Cope output:

 This is an allegedly live gig that you can buy as a download from Head Heritage.
 It's a single long song.
 It's mostly Queen Elizabeth-ish (which means mind-numbingly boring), but can be kinda pretty at times, especially at the beginning and other bits where Cope sings.

 What a nice surprise!
 After the mess of Wasted Fuzz Excessive, I was expecting another sludgy dud, but instead we get this half-Skellington-esque, half-Droolian-esque set.
 It's full of humor and catchiness, despite the subject matter (terrorists and politics).
 The production is lo-fi, but very listenable, especially on the first several songs.
-The last few are a bit too noodly and weird for my tastes, but overall this release makes me feel like Cope is on a bit of a creative roll!
+The last few are a bit too noodly and weird for my tastes, but overall this release makes me feel like Cope is on a creative roll!

 Brain Donor is Cope's new Heavy-Metal/Krautrock band.
 If you like loud guitar jams, this will be right up your alley.